Buffalo Bill Cody’s “Great Scout Ride”

 Cost: $2,295 per person

-• Initial deposit: $500 per person, non-refundable deposit required
+- Initial deposit: $750 per rider, non-refundable deposit required at initial booking;

 • Trained horses (you’ll be matched to a horse based on each individual’s riding abilities)